Private art museum: History

 In America, newly wealthy industrialists of the Gilded Age traveled to Europe to acquire art that noblemen and royal families had been collecting for centuries.
 Jay Gould, Henry Clay Frick, Andrew W. Mellon and J.P.
 Morgan amassed large collections of art and "their purchases were either put immediately on public view in buildings they themselves helped endow, or into private collections that would ultimately be made available to the public."
 In the last two decades of his life, J.P.
-Morgan spent $900 million dollars (in today's dollars) on art.
+Morgan spent $900 million (in today's dollars) on art.
 Other collectors who founded private art museums during the first decades of the 20th century include Isabella Stewart Gardener (Isabella Stewart Gardener Museum), William T. Walters (The Walters Art Museum) and John and Mabel Ringling (The Ringling Museum of Art).